drand/website/docs/about/README.md

 ## Origins of drand

-Drand's development originally started in 2017 at the [DEDIS](https://dedis.ch) lab at [EPFL](https://epfl.ch) by Nicolas GAILLY, a PhD student at the time with the help of Philipp Jovanovic and under the supervision of Bryan Ford.
+drand's development originally started in 2017 at the [DEDIS](https://dedis.ch) lab at [EPFL](https://epfl.ch) by Nicolas GAILLY, a PhD student at the time with the help of Philipp Jovanovic and under the supervision of Bryan Ford.